 The Ross Revenge, registered in Panama, was built in 1960, weighed 978 tons gross, and was much bigger than the old Mi Amigo.
 She was also fitted with an enormous 300 ft. aerial mast, reportedly the largest on any

 ship anywhere in the world.
-The transmitter was a second-hand 50kW RCA model, previously owned by an American country music station, and there also was a smaller spare.
+The transmitter was a second-hand 50kW RCA model, previously owned by a Canadian station, and there also was a smaller spare.
 The output of the studio was fed through an Optimod audio

 processor to give a loud full sound.